WWJ-TV: Subchannels

+Analog-to-digital conversion

 WWJ-TV began broadcasting a digital signal on UHF channel 44 shortly after the Oak Park tower went into service in 1999.
 Analog broadcasts on channel 62 ended on June 12, 2009, as part of the digital television transition.
+On March 13, 2020, the station relocated its signal from channel 44 to channel 21 as a result of the 2016 United States wireless spectrum auction.

 In 2020, WWJ became one of five Detroit stations participating in the launch of ATSC 3.0 (Next Gen TV), provided by WMYD in the Detroit market.